-As documented in Habitat III Issue papers 8, 9, 10 and 11 and other references current urban development patterns offer five challenges related to the form and configuration of cities and territories, that are not being met by the today's governance systems.
-These challenges result in losses to economic productivity, they heighten inequality and threaten the environment.
-They are: 1.
-Inefficient land consumption expressed spatially in the worldwide rise of urban sprawl and an associated decline in density, iv a phenomenon that causes inter alia in higher costs for transport, WASH, reduction in the economic benefits of agglomeration, the degradation of ecosystem services, and the diminishment of resilience (Litman 2015); 2.
-The concomitant growth of unserviced informal settlements, often in risk prone locations, in the developing world and the hollowing out of central cities in the developed world; 3.
-The lack of balanced and integrated territorial development, or well synchronized linkages along the continuum of urban to rural development, exacerbated by the neglect of small and medium sized cities and absence of planning and management capacities to; 4.
-The absence of adequate, well-designed public space at all scales - national, regional, local and neighbourhood - needed to accommodate transport water/sewerage infrastructure and community facilities - such as schools and health clinics - and to provide public parks for social congregation, recreation and livelihoods; 5.
-The neglect of available urban design solutions capable of achieving at the same time quality of life, social harmony, economic viability and minimizing environmental impact.
+21. As documented in Habitat III issue papers 8, 9, 10 and 11 and other references,2 current urban development patterns offer five challenges related to the form and configuration of cities and territories, that are not being met by the today's governance systems.
+These challenges result in losses to economic productivity, they heighten inequality and threaten the environment.3 They are: (a) inefficient land consumption expressed spatially in the worldwide rise of urban sprawl and an associated decline in density,4 a phenomenon that causes inter alia higher costs for transport, WASH, reduction in the economic benefits of agglomeration, the degradation of ecosystem services, and the diminishing of resilience (Litman 2015); (b) the concomitant growth of unserviced informal settlements, often in risk-prone locations, in the developing world5 and the hollowing out of central cities in the developed world; (c) The lack of balanced and integrated territorial development, or well-synchronized linkages along the continuum of urban to rural development,